Analysis | Biden changed the electoral map, but can Democrats capitalize in the future?

 The new map gives Biden 306 electoral votes, exactly the number that Trump earned in his surprise victory four years ago.
-Some of the changes are certainly a function of underlying trends in the nation’s politics, changing demographics and shifting allegiances of suburban or white working-class voters.
+Some of the changes are certainly a function of underlying trends in the nation’s politics, changing demographics and shifting allegiances of suburban or White working-class voters.
 But they are also a function of Trump’s norm-busting presidency.
 How big the Trump factor has been will have to await the 2024 campaign or beyond.

 The electoral map is never truly static.
 Four decades ago, there was plenty written about a so-called Republican lock on the electoral college.
-This was at a time when the Ronald Reagan and George H.W.
-Bush won 489, 525 and 426 electoral votes in the elections of 1980, 1984 and 1988.
+This was at a time when Ronald Reagan won 489 and 525 electoral votes in 1980 and 1984 and George H.W.
+Bush grabbed 426 in 1988.
 Some analysts speculated that the Democrats might not win the presidency for years, if ever.

 That talk ended abruptly in 1992, when Bill Clinton made Bush a one-term president and started a shift in the electoral map in the Democrats’ favor.
-Eventually Democrats were able to build what journalist Ronald Brownstein would call the “blue wall” — 18 states and the District of Columbia — that voted for Democratic presidential nominees in every election between 1992 and 2012 and that at the start of the 2016 election added up to 242 electoral votes.
+Eventually, Democrats were able to build what journalist Ronald Brownstein would call the “blue wall” — 18 states and the District of Columbia — that voted for Democratic presidential nominees in every election between 1992 and 2012 and that at the start of the 2016 election added up to 242 electoral votes.

 Democrats won four of the six presidential elections from 1992 to 2012, and the popular vote in five of those six.
-But neither Bill Clinton nor Barack Obama came close to amassing the electoral vote majorities of the Republicans in the 1980s: Clinton’s best was 379 in 1996; Obama’s best was 365 in 2012.
-In between them, George W. Bush did even worse, managing only 271 electoral votes 2000, while losing the popular vote, and 286 in his 2004 reelection bid.
+But neither Clinton nor Barack Obama came close to amassing the electoral vote majorities of the Republicans in the 1980s: Clinton’s best was 379 in 1996; Obama’s best was 365 in 2012.
+In between them, George W. Bush did even worse, managing only 271 electoral votes in 2000, while losing the popular vote, and 286 in his 2004 reelection bid.
 These narrower electoral college majorities all signaled a country that was becoming increasingly polarized.

 The Clinton years brought significant changes in the voting patterns of important states.
 Republicans won California in seven of eight presidential elections from 1960 to 1988.
 Democrats have won the state ever since.
-Illinois voted mostly Republican in those same election years, but it’s been solidly Democratic since Clinton’s 1992 victory.
+Illinois voted mostly Republican in those same election years, but it has been solidly Democratic since Clinton’s 1992 victory.
 The same is true of New Jersey.

 Beginning in the Obama years, Colorado and Virginia began to shift.
 Once a purple state, Colorado backed Biden by 13 points this year.
 Virginia, solidly red until Obama won there in 2008, has also moved into the Democrats’ column.
-Clinton won it by five points in 2016.
+Hillary Clinton won it by five points in 2016.
 Biden won it by nearly 10 points this year.

 Biden’s victories in Georgia and Arizona, which have a combined 27 electoral votes, have enormous implications for the future of presidential campaigns.
 Strategists in both parties have eyed both states in recent elections as two that, with the right conditions, could flip from red to blue.
-Changing demographics, suburban growth and organizing efforts by progressive groups were the underlying forces, but suburban voters’ revulsion to Trump also made possible Biden’s narrow victories in both states.
+Changing demographics, suburban growth and organizing efforts by liberal groups were the underlying forces, but suburban voters’ revulsion to Trump also made possible Biden’s narrow victories in both states.

-Texas is the other Sunbelt state that is in transition, but still tilts in the Republicans’ direction, as the results there this month showed.
+Texas is the other Sun Belt state that is in transition but still tilts in the Republicans’ direction, as the results there this month showed.

 Democrats had high hopes for Texas, cautiously so presidentially but more so for congressional races.
 Instead, Texas proved to be a massive disappointment for the Democrats.
 None of the competitive House seats flipped.
 Still, Trump’s six-point victory margin over Biden was the smallest there since 1996, when the independent candidacy of Texan Ross Perot held the GOP margin to five points.